Maria Berenice Hencker: Life

 But difficulties soon arose when some of the women were sent to tend to other apostolates and she herself was sent to France where she fell ill before she could even return to her homeland in 1947.
 It was upon her return that she resumed her apostolate with a renewed vigor to make up for lost time despite the initial setbacks that saw her almost have to begin anew.
-Duque helped her order recover from its brief stagnation due to her brief dismissal to France and helped them to further expand their work outside of Medellín and into other regions.
-Duque also supported the apostolic nuncio Paolo Bertoli in further promoting the Catholic Action movement in Colombia.
-It was around this time that she began to write the constitutions and received further support from Archbishop Joaquín García Benítez who had an active role in assisting Duque and her colleagues.
-This led to the order receiving canonical recognition from the archbishop on 3 October 1950 as a pious union and then on 2 July 1953 as an order of diocesan right.
-Duque vested in her order's new habit on 23 October 1953 and made her perpetual vows into the order.
-Duque made a pilgrimage to Israel in 1954 and made other trips to France and Rome (a Marian year had been called hence her pilgrimage to Rome).
+Hencker helped the congregation recover from its brief stagnation due to her brief dismissal to France and helped them to further expand their work outside of Medellín and into other regions.
+She also supported the apostolic nuncio Paolo Bertoli in further promoting the Catholic Action movement in Colombia.
+It was around this time that she began to write the constitutions and received further support from Archbishop Joaquín García Benítez who had an active role in assisting Hencker and her companions.
+This led to the congregation receiving canonical recognition from the archbishop on 3 October 1950 as a pious union and then on 2 July 1953 as a institute of diocesan right.
+Hencker put on the new congregation's habit on 23 October 1953 and made her perpetual vows.
+She made a pilgrimage to Israel in 1954 and made other trips to France and Rome (a Marian year had been called hence her pilgrimage to Rome).
 Between 1962 and 1965 she reviewed the documents from the Second Vatican Council and encouraged religious renewal among her sisters through studies of the documents.
 In 1967 she stepped down as the Superior General and continued her apostolate to tend to the ill despite her own illness and sent some of her sisters to Rome for further studies.
-Duque founded the Afro-Colombian Missionaries on 15 August 1957 after she received a series of requests from some people of color from the Colombian coast.
+Hencker founded the Afro-Colombian Missionaries on 15 August 1957 after she received a series of requests from some people of color from the Colombian coast.
 Her tenure as the Superior General saw houses open in Ecuador and Peru but also crossed international borders with a house opened in Spain.
 The institute received the papal decree of praise from Pope Pius XII on 25 March 1958.

-Duque established the Domus Dei Institute (it has since been renamed as the Missionaries of the Annunciation) which she established with the aim of welcoming priests and religious brothers into the order who shared her views on the service to those that suffered from societal marginalization.
+Hencker established the Domus Dei Institute (it has since been renamed as the Missionaries of the Annunciation) which she established with the aim of welcoming priests and religious brothers into the congregation who shared her views on the service to those that suffered from societal marginalization.